con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Most glorious with Vajraratna's blessing,
 The highest sovereign lord of Sarvaratna,
-The ruler of Sarvalokeśvara,
+The king supreme of Sarvalokeśvara,
-Supreme monarch of Sarvavajradhara, (107)
+The lord on high of Sarvavajradhara, (107)

 > sarvabuddhamahācittaḥ sarvabuddhamanogatiḥ |